thedaviddias/Front-End-Performance-Checklist/README.md

 - [ ] **Minified HTML:** ![medium]
 The HTML code is minified, comments, white spaces and new lines are removed from production files.

     *Why:*
-    > Removing all unnecessary spaces, comments and break will reduce the size of your HTML and speed up your site's page load times and obviously lighten the download for your user.
+    > Removing all unnecessary spaces, comments and attributes will reduce the size of your HTML and speed up your site's page load times and obviously lighten the download for your user.

     *How:*
     > Most of the frameworks have plugins to facilitate the minification of the webpages.
 You can use a bunch of NPM modules that can do the job for you automatically.